-Similarly, Dubai has emerged as a major re-export center and it re-exports various goods to Iran because of U.S. trade sanctions against it.
-Dubai can also be called as an entrepot.
-Now, what is an Entrepot?
+Reexport trade is conducted between two friendly nations with no conflict or trade barriers.
+Dubai has emerged as a major re-export center, and it re-exports various goods to Iran because of U.S. trade sanctions against it.
+Dubai can also be called an entrepot.

 Below mentioned are the facts to be kept in mind regarding re export:

 - The state of items during export and import should remain the same.
 The goods should be unchanged or unaltered after importing and before exporting.

 - The records of the re-exported goods should be stored separately for organizational ease, efficiency, and analytical purposes.
 It is because the re-exported goods might require some additional information.